Helson's conjecture for smooth numbers: Introduction

 where the $o(1)$ term goes to zero uniformly for $y$ in this range.
-This result is derived from the following bound: In the larger range $(\log x)^{30} \leq y \leq x^{\frac{1}{7 \log \log x}} $, we have
+This result is derived from the following bound: In the larger range $1000 \log x \leq y \leq x^{\frac{1}{\log \log x}} $, we have

 where all implied constants are uniform for $y$ in this range.
-This saves a factor of at least $e^{cu}$ (for some fixed $c>0$) over the trivial bound $\sqrt{\Psi(x,y)}$ uniformly on the entire range $(\log x)^{30} \leq y \leq x^{\frac{1}{7 \log \log x}} $. \end{theorem} This theorem is proved in Section~\ref{sec: moderate}, and we stress that the proof \emph{does not} make use of critical GMC phenomena, where the saving would typically be much smaller.
-We have not made a significant attempt to optimise the constants appearing in the range where the theorem holds.
+As is shown in the proof (see~\eqref{equ: comp to trivial bound}), this gives better than squareroot cancellation (saving a factor of at least $e^{cu}$ over the trivial bound $\sqrt{\Psi(x,y)}$, for some fixed $c>0$) uniformly on the entire range $C \log x \leq y \leq x^{\frac{1}{3 \log \log x}} $ for some large constant $C \geq 1000$. \end{theorem} This theorem is proved in Section~\ref{sec: moderate}, and we stress that the proof \emph{does not} make use of critical GMC phenomena, where the saving would typically be much smaller.
+This is our main result, and we outline the proof in Section~\ref{s:outline of moderate y}.

+Finally, when $y$ is small (below roughly $\log x$), we again have a natural transition range in the behaviour of smooth numbers, and the methods used to prove the above theorem fail.
+Despite this, a new analysis of random Euler products close to the imaginary axis allows us to obtain lots of cancellation (see Theorem~\ref{t: small y}).

+Before outlining the proof of Theorem~\ref{Thm: main quantitative} and stating our results for other ranges of $y$, we first recall some fundamental results on smooth numbers.